How to Create a Winning Usability Engineering File for FDA Submissions

 The team needs to understand how and why its requirements were chosen, and this presupposes prior thorough analysis of all the details that contribute to the experience a person is going to have with your product.

 Both companies had protocols in place, as does yours.
-Unfortunately, their development teams didn’t know about them or considered them within the context of a perfunctory checking of FDA regulatory boxes.
+Unfortunately, their development teams didn’t know about them or consider them within the context of a perfunctory checking of FDA regulatory boxes.
+Fortunately, a well-organized Usability Engineering File can inform your entire design process and save you from these pitfalls.

 The FDA-required Usability Engineering File contains all of the use-case, user needs, and user testing data for your medical product development project.
 Actually it isn’t a “file” at all, which leads to misunderstandings.
-It’s a table of contents that points to all the usability information required for your project.
+The Usability Engineering File is a table of contents that points to all the usability information and process evidence required for your project.

 1. Prepare use specification